derek-watson14/Thunderstruck/WEEKLY_STATUS.md

 - Obstacles: n/a

 **Jonathan:**
-- Last Week:
+- Last Week: Built User model and implemented and tested login and logout functionality
-- This Week: Add Link destinations for pages,
+- This Week: Add Link destinations for pages for week's milestone and begin sketching out python functions to track and render decks and cards
-- Obstacles:
+- Obstacles: n/a

 **Jessica:**
 - Last Week: Added additional ideas on tests to my list.
 Sketched out backend code for a Deck, Card, and User Class.